 Dr. Rob Hudson is Assistant Professor, and Director of Library /Archivist, at the United States Sports Academy.
 Prior to his employment at the Academy, Rob spent three years as an Assistant Professor & Librarian at Lakehead University, School of Law in Canada, and two years as Lecturer in Law at Qatar University, Faculty of Law, in the Middle East.
 Also, he was Associate Dean for the Law Library at Phoenix School of Law.
 In total, Rob has ten years of legal practice experience in areas such as employment and international law.
 He has taught law courses in many areas of law both online and in classroom settings.
 His degrees include a Masters in Library and Information Science (MLIS), Educational Technology Specialist (Ed.S), and a Law Degree (JD).
 He is a member of the Nevada State Bar and the American Bar Association.
 He teaches SAM 486 Sports Law and Risk Management.

 Dr. Brandon Spradley

 Dr. Brandon Spradley earned his doctoral degree from the Academy in Sports Management, while focusing his dissertation on concussion awareness and education.
-He serves as the Acting Director of Continuing Education and the Executive Director of the Academy’s Alumni Association.
+He serves as Director of Continuing Education and the Executive Director of the Academy’s Alumni Association.
 Dr. Spradley was a track and field sprinter at the University of Alabama, where he completed his master’s and bachelor’s degrees.